lsaffre/dblog/README.rst

 To see your built doctree::

-    $ firefox docs/.build/index.html
+    $ python -m webbrowser docs/.build/index.html

 To publish your docs::

     $ inv pd

 Before this last step can work, you need to configure where your blog is to be published.

 You need an SSH account on some public server.
 For example `john@doe.org`.
 And that web server must be configured to serve